gokuhs/ublox-agps/README.md

 # ublox-agps
-Sample how to send A-GPS data from u‑blox to U7 module
+Example of sending the agps data to the GPS module

 This is a simple exaple on pyton to write a Assist GPS data downloaded from de u-blox serer to out GPS Module.
 First we need to get an access tokken.
 To do go to this web: https://www.u-blox.com/en/assistnow-service-registration-form and summit the form.
 In 24 hours you will received an a similar menssage to this: